netxms/netxms-doc/admin/object-management.rst

 ==============

-:guilabel:`Object browser` organize all existing :term:`objects <Object>` in hierarchical structure.
-NetXMS has eight top level objects – Entire Network, Service Root, Template Root, Policy Root, Network Map Root, Dashboard Root, Report Root, and Business Service Root.
+:guilabel:`Object browser` organize all existing :term:`objects <Object>` in hierarchical structure. |product_name| has eight top level objects – Entire Network, Service Root, Template Root, Policy Root, Network Map Root, Dashboard Root, Report Root, and Business Service Root.
 These objects served as an abstract root for appropriate object tree.
 All top level objects has only one editable